yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 This was actually my principle to current and driven programming.
 Every programmer starts first at A no one can get to Z right away.
 ACDS was my principle too.
 My motivation source to continue growing.
 And I succeeded.

-### Features
-- Local Logging System is Encrypted in ``RSA ALGORITHM``.
-- Inbuild-tools.
-- Multi-Processed Method Combiner System.
-- 2FA (can be enabled from config.json).